GA-repos/css-layout/readme.md

 - Come up with [ELI5 ("Explain Like I'm 5")](https://dev.to/t/explainlikeimfive)
   definition for the property (and maybe write one!).
-- Create [a Codepen](http://codepen.io) demonstrating the property's usage, then post it in the `#wdi21-discussion` Slack channel.
+- Create [a Codepen](http://codepen.io) demonstrating the property's usage, then post it in the `#wdi25-discussion` Slack channel.
 - If possible, practice using some of the flex properties we covered in the previous section.

-> You will need to [create a Codepen
+> You will need to [create a free Codepen
 > account](https://codepen.io/accounts/signup) in order to save your pen and
 > share the link.